jessonfoo/p001/week_2/2_Intermediate_HTML_CSS/readme.md

 ## Directions

-Rename your `unit1_week1` folder to `unit1_projects`.
-Make sure to change it everywhere it's referenced!
-(In links, for example).
 Everything in this challenge is within the context of the `unit1_projects` folder in your [USERNAME].github.io repository.

 ### 1. Research